 When property is transferred from a donor to a donee and the donee later disposes of the property through a sale or other taxable disposition, gain depends on the donee’s basis.
 In return, the donee’s basis is carried over from the donor; i.e., the donor’s cost basis for the gift property immediately prior to the gift becomes the donee’s cost basis for that property.

-Example: If an individual has paid $5 a share for stock and transfers it when it is worth $25, and the donee sells it when it is worth $35, the donee’s cost basis for that property is the donor’s $5 cost.
+Example: If an individual paid $5 a share for stock and transfers it when it is worth $25, and the donee sells it when it is worth $35, the donee’s cost basis for that property is the donor’s $5 cost basis.
 The gain, therefore, is the difference between the amount realized by the donee, $35, and the donee’s adjusted basis, $5, or $30.

 An addition to basis is allowed for a portion of any gift tax paid on the transfer from the donor to the donee.
-The basis addition is for that portion of the tax attributable to the appreciation in the gift property (the excess of the property’s gift tax value over the donor’s adjusted basis determined immediately before the gift).
+The basis addition is for that portion of the tax attributable to the appreciation in the gift property from the time is was acquired by the donor until the date of the gift (the excess of the property’s gift tax value over the donor’s adjusted basis determined immediately before the gift).
 This increase in basis may be added to the donee’s carryover basis for the property.

 Stated as a formula, the basis of gifted property is the donor’s basis increased as follows: